rohidesh34/rohidesh34.github.io/_posts/2025-01-01-azure-fundamentals.md

 permalink: /azure-fundamentals.html
 ---
 # Introduction
-This is a summary of the core concepts and services of Azure cloud.
+This is a summary of the core concepts and services in Azure cloud.
 # Azure Integration Services
 tbf
 ## Azure Functions